 Products and Dosage Considerations

-Several different garcinia cambogia products are now available:
+Several different garcinia cambogia products exist:

 - Garcinia cambogia extract

 Because supplements like garcinia cambogia are not regulated by the FDA, it can be difficult to know exactly what you’re purchasing and taking.
 To err on the safe side, avoid buying garcinia cambogia “formulas” or “supplement blends,” which might fail to report all of the other ingredients included or accurate levels of HCA.
 Many proprietary formulas are made by manufacturers that only use a fraction of the active ingredient or standard dose to keep costs down.

 For example, in 2013 ConsumerLab.com tested the quality and safety of 13 of the most popular garcinia cambogia supplements and found that seven of those supplements contained far less hydroxycitric acid than was listed on the bottle.
 Always read labels and look for the words “pure garcinia cambogia extract” and “hydroxycitric acid (or HCA) extract” (this should be around 50 percent to 60 percent of the product).
 If you purchase a blend and see an ingredient listed without an amount, that can be a red flag that you don’t know exactly what you’re getting.

 If you decide that you still want to try taking garcinia cambogia for weight loss or its other benefits, here’s what you need to know about dosage recommendations for products containing HCA: